MFR6340/theenglishextension.org/young-world-1/unit-1:youandme.md

 # Young World 1, Unit 1: You and Me
 *This post contains links.
 If you make a purchase through these links, at no additional cost to you, The English Extension Organization will earn a small commission which will be used to purchase books for classrooms.*

-This is the first unit taught in third grade in the first year of English, i.
+This is the first unit taught in third grade in the first year of English.
 It covers general terms and ideas including families from around the world, English speaking countries, Flags from other countries and descriptions of people.

-## Books Covering Many Countries
+## Books About Many Countries
 ### The Flag Book, Lonely Planet Kids

 <img src="https://imgur.com/7nRyPSf.png" width="25%" />